 Healthcare quality improvement has traditionally been focused on the clinical aspects of care whether in a nursing home, hospital or in the home.
-Many skip over the fact that healthcare quality starts with people.
-And empowered people led by inspiring leaders are the key to quality improvement in aging services.
+Many skip over the fact that healthcare quality starts with culture change.
+And that is based in people.
+Empowered people led by inspiring leaders are the key to quality improvement in aging services.
 This article serves as an underpinning for any quality initiatives that you might be pursuing whether from a clinical standpoint or otherwise.
+In short healthcare quality improvement and culture change are tied at the hip.

 Marketing and Customer Experience